 How to Take a Sahara Desert Tour in Morocco (The Right Way)Morocco

-Let me preface this post by saying that I despise signing my life away to anyone else managing my time for more than a few hours.
+Let me preface this post about our Sahara Desert tour in Morocco by saying that I despise signing my life away to anyone else managing my time for more than a few hours.

 As a child, this meant that I hated summer camp with the passion of a thousand fiery suns, and only made it through a couple of them (despite growing up to love most of the actual activities that campers participate in).